Truck DrivingTransportation Training

 Upon successful completion of the program

-Students receive a Class A license with the ability of obtaining endorsements in Hazmat,
+Students receive a Class A CDL with the ability of obtaining endorsements in Hazmat,

 Doubles, and Triples, and Tankers.